cloudflare/cloudflare-docs/content/pages/migrations/migrating-from-workers/index.md

 ## Migrate headers and redirects

 You can migrate your redirects to Pages, by creating a `_redirects` file in your output directory.
 Pages currently offers limited support for advanced redirects.
 More support will be added in the future.
 For a list of support types, refer to the [Redirects documentaion](/pages/platform/redirects/).

 {{<Aside type="note">}}

-A project is limited to 2,000 static redirects and 100 dynamic redirects, for a combined total of 2,100 redirects.
+A project is limited to {{<snippet id="cf-pages-limits-redirects-long">}}.
 Each redirect declaration has a 1,000-character limit.
 Malformed definitions are ignored.
 If there are multiple redirects for the same source path, the topmost redirect is applied.

 Make sure that static redirects are before dynamic redirects in your `_redirects` file.

 {{</Aside>}}

-In addition to an `_redirects` file, Cloudflare also offers [Bulk Redirects (beta)](/pages/how-to/use-bulk-redirects/), which handles redirects that surpasses the 2,100 redirect rules limit set by Pages.
+In addition to an `_redirects` file, Cloudflare also offers [Bulk Redirects (beta)](/pages/how-to/use-bulk-redirects/), which handles redirects that surpasses the {{<snippet id="cf-pages-limits-redirects">}} redirect rules limit set by Pages.

 Your custom headers can also be moved into a `_headers` file in your output directory.
 It is important to note that custom headers defined in the `_headers` file are not currently applied to responses from Functions, even if the Function route matches the URL pattern.
 To learn more about handling headers, refer to [Headers](/pages/platform/headers/).